Stratified Lie systems: Theory and applications: On foliated superposition rules

 \section{On foliated superposition rules}

-Let us now study how one can obtain the solutions of a leaf of the foliation associated with a foliated Lie systems in terms of other particular solutions of the same leaf.
-This will allow us to introduce the notion of a foliated superposition rule.
+Let us now study how one can obtain all the solutions to an $\mathcal{F}$-foliated Lie system passing through a leaf of $\mathcal{F}$ associated with the foliated Lie system in terms of other particular solutions passing through the same leaf.
+This will lead to introduce the notion of a foliated superposition rule.